near/nearup/README.md

 	remove /Users/nearkat/.near? y
 	```
 	WARNING: `rm` command is an **extremely powerful** and **dangerous** command to delete files, so you don't really want to use it unless you know what you are doing.
 Please DOUBLE CHECK that you are deleting `.near` folder, and not something else!
-6. Remove `Docker`, by simply moving it to the trash
+6. Remove `Docker`, by simply moving it from your applications folder to the trash